Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

 Mt.
 Kurokami [Mt.
 Nantai]

 Mt.
-Nantai, with Kegon Falls and Lake Chuzenji on the left, May 2005
+Nantai, snow melted off, with Kegon Falls and Lake Chuzenji on the left.
+May 2005.

 Sora, a neighbor in Edo, joined Bashō to see Matsushima and Kisagata, and " to keep me company and share the hardships of the road."
 His poem is about his shaving his head and donning the garb of a pilgrim', and also the mountain's transition from spring to summer.
 It was traditional to change to summer apparel on the first day of summer.